miquido/JeBatch/README.md

 Since base path is passed on each process() invocation you can use one instance of JeBatch for handling multiple paths, as long as request and response bodies and id remain the same type.

 # Further development
-* Add GET for single resource.
+* Support request params (usecase: limit and offset in GET on collection).
 * Support returning body from any method.
 Not very RESTy but useful.